sgiesew/citybikes_frontend/README.md

 ### Details view of a station

-The station details view displays
+The station details view displays:
 - The name and address of the station
 - The location of the station on the map
 - The total number of departures from this station